mdippery/collections/README.md

 methods are implemented.
 (Some of them aren't really relevant or useful and probably won't be.)

-## Requirements
+## What does it run on?

 **libCollections** uses C blocks extensively.
 Right now it's only designed to compile on Mac OS X 10.6; it can probably compile on 10.5 as well, but I haven't set that up yet.
+Currently it compiles as a dynamic library on OS X only; I'd like to add support for building as a static library for iOS, but I don't have an iOS developer's account and don't really write iPhone software.
+However, the code isn't terribly complicated, so adding iOS support should be trivial.

 ## Who created this?